iysz18/Etch-a-Sketch/README.md

 * Implementing a progressively darkening effetct where each interaction adds 10% more black or color to the square.
 The objective is to achieve a completely black square only after ten interactions.

+* Option to disable/enable the outlines of the pixels

 ## What's done:
 * [X] Prompt to enter a desired grid dimension between 0 - 100.